allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 If you are Allegro worker and you are interested in EventStorming &mdash; you want to develop, participate in workshops or help as a facilitator I strongly encourage you to join the guild.
-If you are not yet working at Allegro but are interested in how we use EventStroming maybe it is good opprtunity to join us &mdash; [#dobrzetubyć](https://www.linkedin.com/company/allegro-pl/life/team).
+If you are not yet working at Allegro but are interested in how we use EventStorming maybe it is good opportunity to join us &mdash; [#dobrzetubyć](https://www.linkedin.com/company/allegro-pl/life/team).

 ## More about EventStroming